-- undo log allows an uncommitted transaction to record in stable storage values it wrote. $(T_1, T_4, and T_5 in the example)$ - redo log allows a transaction to commit before all the values written have been recorded in stable storage.
-(T2 and T7)
+- undo log allows an uncommitted transaction to record in stable storage values it wrote. $(T_1, T_4, \text{ and } T_5 \text{ in the example})$ - redo log allows a transaction to commit before all the values written have been recorded in stable storage.
+(T_2 and T_7)

-Concepts
+Mechanisms and Concepts

-- If a participant fails in state w and its vote is yes, it can be either commit or abort, waiting is needed to contact coordinator.
-Therefore, two-phase commitment is blocking. - Three-phase (non-blocking) commitment inserts a new state (precommit) to avoid a state containing both abort and commit options.
+- In 2PC, a parti. can check status of other parti. after fault recovery. - If a parti. fails in state w and its vote is yes, it can be either commit or abort, waiting is needed to contact coordinator.
+Therefore, 2PC is blocking. - Three-phase (non-blocking) commitment (3PC) inserts a new state (pre-commit) to avoid a state containing both abort and commit options.